Historical Places

 Diwan-i-Aam & Diwan-i-Khas:

-Diwan-i-Khas and Diwan-i-Aam (Photo Credit: Salman Malik Clicks)
+Diwan-i-Khas and Diwan-i-Aam (Photo Credit: Salman Malik)

 Located south of Jahangir’s quadrangle, the Diwan-i-Aam (hall of public audiences) is a huge red sandstone Persian-style forty-pillared audience hall built by Emperor Shah Jahan in 1628.
 This massive hall with carved pillars served as a place where the emperor would hear the public’s complaints.